ey-background-erp

 Modern OT platforms merge and normalize data to create a single, authoritative OT inventory — essential for the data quality and trust that underpins future automation and AI use cases.

-• Choose solutions designed specifically for OT environments
+• choosing solutions designed specifically for OT environments;

-• Use passive TAPs or SPAN ports to safely detect and classify OT assets based on real network communications
+• using passive TAPs or SPAN ports to safely detect and classify OT assets based on real network communications;

-• Define central governance, ownership, and the roles responsible for sustaining the process.
+• defining central governance, ownership and the roles responsible for sustaining the process;

-• Integrate OT data with IT and enterprise systems for context and action.
+• integrating OT data with IT and enterprise systems for context and action.

 This blended model safeguards industrial processes while creating a more complete and trustworthy view of OT assets, providing the foundation needed for more connected, insight‑driven and resilient OT operations.

-While some organizations maintain plant‑level inventories, the trend is shifting toward centralized OT asset management within an enterprise CMDB:
+While some organizations maintain plant‑level inventories, increasing complexity and the need for enterprise‑wide visibility are driving a shift toward centralized OT asset management within an enterprise CMDB:

 • Useful for plant engineering teams